kubeshark/docs/src/pages/en/integrations_influxdb.md

 ## Sending Identity-aware Latency Information

 The following example uses the `onItemCaptured` hook to send latency and status-code data to an InfluxDB instance on every API call.
+In addition to the latency and status metrics, each message includes the service, path and namespace as tags to enable easy filtering in InfluxDB.

 ```bash
 function onItemCaptured(data) {